Protecting the privacy of candidates and clients

 The information which we collect and store during normal use of the site is used to monitor and analyse how parts of the site are used.
 Such use does not result in any personally identifiable data being collected or stored.

-The information that Capita Resourcing will collect will be personal information such as name, contact details and job title.
+The information that ECC will collect will be personal information such as name, contact details and job title.
 We may use this information to provide services to you.

 If you choose to download our reports or white papers or to register to news, events and alerts, we will use the information you provide us to:

-All data will be processed in accordance with the relevant data protection legislation and as of
+All data will be processed in accordance with the relevant data protection legislation including the General Data Protection Regulation, Regulation (EU) 2016/679 of 27 April 2016.

 What if I choose not to give you my personal information?